Do hamburger menus work on desktop sites?

 The goal of any website is to have visitors use the site with ease and efficiency from the moment they begin browsing it.
 One of the most powerful ways of enabling this is through affordances, which communicate to visitors what various elements of a site mean and how they can be used.
 Pattern affordance uses familiarity to tell visitors immediately what an icon, for instance, can be used for.
 Ergo, pattern affordance quickly tells a visitor how they can interact with an icon to get a desired result.
 The hamburger menu has become nearly ubiquitous on mobile in recent years.
 Therefore, it’s a safe bet that a large number of users are familiar with it: how it looks, how they can use it (by tapping it to open a menu), and even where on the screen it’s usually to be found.
 Its presence on any website affords instant communication on how to navigate said site.
 Digital ad agency Xander demonstrates this on its website.
 Though the homepage is so bare to be almost extreme in its minimalism — note the absence of anything, really, that grabs the eye above the fold — users can immediately look for the hidden menu and find it in the top right corner, a usual location.
 This obedience of pattern eliminates confusion from the standpoint of users and empowers them to start finding what they want on the site immediately.

 Not just a fad

+Even now, in spite of the hamburger menu’s ubiquity, it still attracts criticism from some circles.
+Its wide adoption on many sites both mobile and desktop indicates that there’s a demand for it, yet doubts persist.
 By this point, it’s more than obvious that the hamburger menu is a permanent fixture on many homepages, both small and large.
 It’s more than a passing fad because designers understand that it solves navigational problems efficiently, smartly and easily.
 And that’s exactly why this approach to the navigational menu is now firmly rooted in our web-browsing habits.